Measuring What Actually Changes

 Our Outcome Framework

 We do not just count people served.
 We track what changed because we served them.
-These are the outcomes we will measure and publish openly once programmes launch.
+These are the outcomes we will measure and publish openly once programmes begin.

 Community Health